DeKUT-DSAIL/bioacoustics/setting-up-a-headless-raspberry/ssh-into-raspberry-pi/README.md

 4. A computer with internet access.
 5. Wireless network or ethernet cable—the Raspberry Pi Zero does not have an ethernet port so a wireless network will be needed.
 When using a wireless network to SSH into a headless Raspberry Pi, ensure the SSID and password of the network are keyed in their respective places during the OS customisation step in the installation guide mentioned above.

-## Steps for SSH into Raspberry Pi
+## Steps for connecting to the Raspberry Pi via SSH
 Follow the following steps to SSH into the Raspberry Pi.

 ### Step 1: Install the necessary software